Struggling with how to install WooCommerce language packs?

 - Click Save Changes at the bottom.

 This will change the language of your WordPress dashboard.
 If you want to change your dashboard language back to English (or another language), you can go to Users → Profile (the equivalent in your language – marked in the screenshot) and change the language for your profile back to English.
 This is optional and will only affect your WordPress account – not your store’s visitors:

 2. Force WooCommerce to Download Language Pack

+In case it didn’t you can manually download the translation updates.
 To do this, go to Dashboard → Updates and scroll down to the Translations section.
 Then, click Update Translations.

 Now, WooCommerce will use the language pack that you chose for its front-end content.

 And that’s it!
 You just successfully installed your first language pack.
 You can repeat the same process to install additional language packs as needed.

 Keep reading to learn how to edit the translations in the language pack or install multiple language packs to create a multilingual store.